 It’s been five years, why can’t you move on?
 It happened a long time ago, why can’t you stop thinking about it?
 You’re giving him or her the power if you keep thinking of it.
 Moving On is Difficult If you’ve experienced trauma, you know it’s not easy repressing the thought or moving on.
 As… Read More What Goes on the Brain When Trauma Happens

 I am a person with obsessive compulsive disorder, but I am not obsessive compulsive.
 My former friend, Manic, has bipolar, but she is not bipolar.
 If you do not understand the first two sentences, read it slowly, and maybe you’ll get it.
 If English is not your first language, I apologize.
 What I’m saying is… Read More Labels: I am NOT my Mental Illness

 I take the medication Escitalopram, also known by its brand names Lexapro and Ciraplex.
 It is an anti-depressant that is of the Selective Serotonin Reuptake Inhibitor class (SSRI).
 SSRI’s work by blocking the reabsorption or reuptake of the neurotransmitter, serotonin, in the brain.
 This class of anti-depressants is different from other anti-depressants because they primarily… Read More Ahhh, 10mg Escitalopram, my good friend

 Dear Readers!
 I apologize I haven’t written a new post today.
 I’ve been preparing for a camping trip that I’m going with Mr. Squigglekins for three days!
 I will have a new post on Friday.
 Love you!

-I’d like to talk about Classism.
+Classism I’d like to talk about Classism.
 Classism is discrimination against or in favor of people belonging to a particular social class.
 I believe that the United States focuses too much on racism and is in denial that classism exists.
 If i’m too general, please comment.
-For example, take the recent cases of Ferguson and Eric… Read More On my Mind: Death and Classism
+Ferguson and Eric Garner For example, take the recent… Read More On my Mind: Death and Classism